macdonst/todo-auth0/docs/index.md

 Congrats you now have a functional todo app!
 Go try it out.

 Psst!
 Want me to blow your mind?
 Try disabling JavaScript on your browser ([Chrome](https://developer.chrome.com/docs/devtools/javascript/disable/#:~:text=Open%20Chrome%20DevTools.,to%20open%20the%20Command%20Menu.&text=Start%20typing%20javascript%20%2C%20select%20Disable,JavaScript%20is%20now%20disabled.), [Firefox](https://www.lifewire.com/disable-javascript-in-firefox-446039), [Safari](https://www.lifewire.com/disable-javascript-in-safari-4103708) and see what happens.
 The site still works because there is no client side JavaScript.
+Next time we will show how to progressively enhance the app to add more features while maintaining a base level of functionality.

 ## Next Steps